-Yes, Bytes uses the services of trusted and recognised online advertising and marketing companies.
+Yes, Bytes uses the services of trusted and recognized online advertising and marketing companies.
 Bytes may also use third-party providers for analytical purposes.
 To enable their services, these companies need to place cookies.

 The providers we use are committed to building consumer awareness and establishing responsible business and data management practices and standards.

 Visit www.networkadvertising.org and www.youronlinechoices.com to identify the NAI members that may have placed an advertising cookie file on your computer.
-To opt out of an NAI or IAB member’s behavioural advertising programme, simply check the box that corresponds to the company from which you wish to opt out.
+To opt out of an NAI or IAB member’s behavioral advertising program, simply check the box that corresponds to the company from which you wish to opt out.